LLcryptoJ/128x128-logos/README.md

-Repo contains logos for chains, bridges and tokens.
+Repo contains logos for chains, bridges, dexes and tokens.

 All logos have a resolution of 128x128px.